openvinotoolkit/openvino/docs/ops/convolution/ConvolutionBackpropData_1.md

   * **Description**: *auto_pad* has the same definition as *auto_pad* for a regular Convolution but applied in the backward way, for the output tensor.
     * *explicit*: use explicit padding values from `pads_begin` and `pads_end`.
+    * *same_upper* the input is padded to match the output size.
+In case of odd padding value an extra padding is added at the end.
-    * *same_upper (same_lower)* the input is padded to match the output size.
-In case of odd padding value an extra padding is added at the end (at the beginning).
+    * *same_lower* the input is padded to match the output size.
+In case of odd padding value an extra padding is added at the beginning.
     * *valid* - do not use padding.
   * **Type**: string
   * **Default value**: None